Toroidal automorphic forms, Waldspurger periods and double Dirichlet series: An application of double Dirichlet series: toroidal Eisenstein series

 Let denote the modified double Dirichlet series, where we only sum over principal ideals $d$ (indicated by the fact that their class $[d]$ is trivial in $R_C$).
 Note that by plugging in the decomposition of the characteristic function of the class $[0]$ as $h_C^{-1} \sum\limits_{\rho \in \hat{R_C}} \rho$, we find

 Hence $Z^0_\omega(s,w)$ inherits an analytic continuation from $Z_{\omega,\rho}(s,w)$.
 Using the above computation of residues, we find that where $c$ is some non-zero constant.

 We can now finish the proof of the theorem.
-We are assuming that all `principal' twists $L(\omega \chi_d, s_0)$ ($[d]=0$, $d$ non-trivial) vanish at some $s_0$ with $\frac12 \leq \Re(s_0) < 1$.
+We are assuming that all `principal' twists $L(\omega \chi_d, s_0)$ ($[d]=0$, $\chi_d$ non-trivial) vanish at some $s_0$ with $\frac12 \leq \Re(s_0) < 1$.
 Note first that this obviously implies the vanishing of all twists for the modified $L$-series with the $S \cup S_d$-Euler factors removed.

 A slight complication arises since the $s_0$ we consider are outside of the region of absolute convergence of the series $Z^0_\omega(s,w)$, but we can use a convexity estimate to get that for such $s_0$ and $\Re(w)$ \emph{large enough}, the double Dirichlet series $Z^0_\omega(s_0,w)$ as defined in (\ref{defZ0}) will also converge.
 This is because of Phragm\'en-Lindel\"of estimates in the $d$-aspect of the form (cf.\ \cite{CFHsurvey}, 3.3), so $\Re(w)>2$ will do.

-Hence our hypothesis that $L(\omega \chi_d, s_0)=0$ for all principal $d \neq 0$ implies that is identically zero for $\Re(w)$ sufficiently large, hence after analytic continuation, it is identically zero in $w$.
-(Note that we subtract the coefficient for the trivial twist, of which we do not know it vanishes.)
+Now recall our hypothesis that $L_{S \cup S_d}(\omega \chi_d, s_0)=0$ for all principal $d$ with $\chi_d \neq 1$, i.e., $d$ not a square.
+Hence if we substract the terms for which $d=e^2$ is a square from (\ref{defZ0}), we find the identically zero function (first for $\Re(w)$ sufficiently large, hence after analytic continuation, for all $w$).